jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/roles.md

 technical leaders in their
 company.
 This role has access to the
-basic privileges on the ASM
+basic privileges on the ARM
 and is also enabled to
 generate reports;
 get notifications;